-NOTE: A political committee must file pre-election reports if the committee is involved in the election during each pre-election reporting period.
+NOTE: A political committee must file pre-election reports if the committee is involved with the election during each pre-election reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.

-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Friday, January 15, 2021 January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$900 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2020, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-December 31, 2020 Friday, January 15, 2021 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2020, or the day after the date the final report was filed.
-December 31, 2020
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Tuesday, January 18, 2022 Deadline is extended because of weekend and holiday.
+January semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$930 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) July 1, 2021, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2021 Tuesday, January 18, 2022 Deadline is extended because of weekend and holiday.
+Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2021, or the day after the date the final report was filed.
+December 31, 2021